 5. Compose seminar papers with an eye to the future, that is, as the beginnings of possible conference papers, dissertation chapters, or articles for publications.
-Note Calls for Papers posted around the Department and on the various specialization Listserv.
+Note Calls for Papers posted on the graduate student and other professional listservs.

 The English Department at the University of Pennsylvania hosts an excellent website with current announcements on Calls for Papers, panels, and special journal issues related to English and American Literature.
 To join their Listserv, contact cfp@english.upenn.edu.
-Their website is www.english.upenn.edu/CFP.
+The website is: www.english.upenn.edu/CFP.